top of page

 Ramapo members have previously attended the week-long December race camps at Killington and Mt.
 Tremblant, as well as Mt.
 Hood in the summer and day clinics elsewhere in the northeast.
 These camps have been the best means for picking up your skiing and racing ability.

-• Killington Race Camp has been running for decades This year the Grand Slalom portion runs five days beginning December 5th 2022 followed by an optional two days of slalom beginning on December 10th 2022.
+Killington Race Camp has been running for decades Last year the Grand Slalom portion ran for five days beginning December 5th 2022 followed by an optional two days of slalom beginning on December 10th 2022.

-• Stowe Race Camp (also known as the Comet Race Camp) is similar to Mid-Atlantic, it has two days of Grand Slalom and two of slalom, December 13 through 16 2022.
+Stowe Race Camp (also known as the Comet Race Camp) is similar to Mid-Atlantic, it had two days of Grand Slalom and two of slalom.

 Wednesday Night Racing – the “Met” League